Dreaming the Marsh

 What They’re Saying

-Elizabeth McCulloch’s devotion to the landscapes of Florida along with her exuberant, melodic, and vigorous prose underpin this story of a sinkhole’s destructive and formative effects on the community nearby.
-From the sudden collapse of the literal ground under their feet to the dissolving of emotional facades and revelation of hidden motives, McCulloch deftly chronicles the transformed lives in a small Florida town.
+Exuberant, melodic and vigorous prose underpin this story of a sinkhole’s destructive and formative effects on the community nearby.
+From the sudden collapse of the literal ground under their feet to the dissolving of emotional facades and revelation of hidden motives, McCulloch deftly chronicles the transformed lives in a small Florida town.”
+Sandra Gail Lambert, Lambda Award- winning author of My Withered Legs

 Did you do any research for Dreaming the Marsh?